 Technology brings a lot of environmental ramifications.
 That doesn’t mean we can’t lessen the impact it has on our beautiful planet.

 Does your organization have a green goal?
-It can seem impossible to achieve in the IT department because, data centers alone account for approximately 12% of electricity consumption in the UK and between 1-2% of energy consumption globally.
+It can be daunting because data centers alone account for approximately 12% of electricity consumption in the UK and between 1-2% of energy consumption globally.
 However, there is a way to make your IT systems more eco-friendly!

-Traditional data hardware systems are high maintenance, require cooling, and tons of electricity.
+With traditional data hardware systems being high maintenance, requiring cooling, and tons of electricity.
 Cloud computing is revolutionizing the IT industry by helping organisations lower their carbon footprint.

 We have all probably used some aspects of cloud computing in our daily lives without realising it.
 Cloud computing is the availability of computer systems over the internet including data storage, servers, and software.
-Find data center powered by renewable energy to host your cloud network.
-Cloud computing data centers use less wattage and cooling leading to fewer carbon emissions.
+You can find a data center to host your cloud network that is powered by renewable energy.
+Cloud computing data centers also use less wattage and cooling leading to fewer carbon emissions.

-It can sound daunting to make the switch, but there is a way you can dip your toe in.
+It can seem stressful to make the switch but there is a way you can dip your toe in.

 Microsoft 365 can be your first step to cloud computing.
 It is designed to be used online with all the applications, services and the data is hosted on Microsoft servers.
 You can use 365 on any device that can connect to the internet.
 It is the ultimate tool to boost collaboration allowing colleagues to work on a document at the same time.

 The next steps of making a bigger switch depends on what the right solution is for your business.
 There are three main types of cloud computing that Daly’s can support you with: